 There are a number of interesting pieces spanning the range from ancient Viking artifacts to local milk cartons from the 18th century.
-There are also excellent black and white photograph depicting local residents over the years and a visit to the adjacent church and museum garden for a picnic is highly recommended.
-The garden adjoining the museum is the first forestation centre in Iceland, dating from 1899.
-Next door to the museum stands a timber church from Svalbard, an Eyjafjörður farm, originally built in 1846.
+There are also excellent black and white photograph depicting local residents over the years.
+We also highly recommend a visit to the adjacent church and museum garden for a picnic.
+The garden adjoining the museum is the first forestation center in Iceland, dating from 1899.
+Next door to the museum stands a timber church from Svalbard, an Eyjafjordur farm, originally built in 1846.

 The museum is open daily in the summer June 1st to September 15th, between 10:00-17:00.
 During winter it’s only open on Saturdays, same hours.